alam121/coding-test2/README.md

 roslaunch turtlebot3_gazebo turtlebot3_world.launch
 ```

-This C++ file.
+Run below C++ file.
 It subscribes to the robot's pose information and a goal location, calculates the linear and angular velocities required to reach the goal, and publishes the velocity commands to the robot.
 The robot keeps moving until it reaches the goal position or the distance tolerance is met.
 ```
 rosrun coding-test2 gotogoal
 ```